 To install the certificate for the Google Chrome browser, do the following:

-Make sure that you have set up your browser to use the proxy as the HTTP and HTTPS proxy.
+Make sure that you have set up your browser to use the FAST node as the HTTP and HTTPS proxy.

 Request the file